 - Can you give me a rough idea of how much I will need to live in Japan for 1 month?

 - Home stay:￥20,000～￥30,000

 These figures are the average amount, so please just use them as reference.

 - What are the free talk sessions?

-- The participants are divided into several groups and talk freely in Japanese.
-The topics will vary.
-Some topics are prepared to make it easier to talk with them.
-So please use them.
+- Basically, they are divided into several groups and talk freely in Japanese.
+The topics vary.
+Some topics are prepared to make it easier to talk to each other, so please use them.

 - Anyone can be a member of our culture exchange.
 We will let you know via e-mail when we hold an exchange.
-Please participate in that if it is convenient to for you.
+You are free to participate at your own convenience.

-- It's free of charge.
+- It is free of charge.
 Therefore, when we do it outside of the school, please pay the expenses such as transportation fee by yourself.

 - Only members can participate in the exchange.